gloignon/spaghett/README.md

 * Make a wrapper for R (ideally, a package)
 * Add different modes for analysis window (e.g. previous sentence, previous n words, pseudo AR for masked token model, as big as the LLM can go, etc.)
 * Make another version that would have fancy batching, GPU acceleration, etc.
-* Most probably next word is identified using a simple greedy algorithm, add the option to use beam search instead